CleverCase/ember-bootstrap-controls/README.md

 - `allowClear` - When truthy, single selects allow to nullify the selection
 - `loadingMessage` - Message shown in the list of options while the options are still not resolved, tipically after a search but also when options is a promise.
 - `placeholder` - Text to display in the trigger of the component while no option is selected
-- 'searchEnabled' - When falsey, hides the search in single selects
+- `searchEnabled` - When falsey, hides the search in single selects
-- 'searchField' - When the options are objects and no custom matches function is provided, this option tells the component what property of the options should the default matches use to filter
+- `searchField` - When the options are objects and no custom matches function is provided, this option tells the component what property of the options should the default matches use to filter

 ----